medeiros/medeiros.github.io/_posts/2020-10-09-Kafka-Core-Concepts.md

 [MurmurHash2](https://en.wikipedia.org/wiki/MurmurHash) for
 something else), by overwriting the Kafka `DefaultPartitioner` class.
 - You can also to explicit define which data goes to which partition of a topic, when writing the producer client.
-You have to use the API for that.
+You have to use the API for that ( `ProducerRecord` class).

 ## Topics and Partitions in a Cluster